-Sites That Need to Be Rezoned to Meet Moderate-Income RHNA
+Sites to Meet Moderate-Income and Above Moderate-Income RHNA

-One vacant site and 10 underutilized sites have been identified to meet the moderate- and above-moderate income RHNA, see Table H-32.
+One vacant site and 10 underutilized sites have been identified to meet the moderate- and above-moderate income RHNA, see Table H-34.
 See Figure H-21 for location of properties within the sites inventory.